 As the World Health Organization states it, “mental health is more than just the absence of mental disorders or disabilities.”
 It is a “state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and is able to make a contribution to his or her community.”

 - The Canadian Mental Health Association (CMHA) is "a nation-wide, voluntary organization”, that “promotes the mental health of all and supports the resilience and recovery of people experiencing mental illness.
 The CMHA accomplishes this mission through advocacy, education, research and service."

 - The Mental Health Commission of Canada (MHCC) is "a catalyst for improving the mental health system and changing the attitudes and behaviours of Canadians around mental health issues.
 Through its unique mandate from Health Canada, the MHCC brings together leaders and organizations from across the country to accelerate these changes."

 - The Centre for Addiction and Mental Health (CAMH) is "Canada's largest mental health and addiction teaching hospital, as well as one of the world's leading research centres in its field."

 - Read more on the importance of good mental health (Health Canada)

-- Test your knowledge on mental health disorders (Centre for Studies on Human Stress)
+- Learn more about stress (Centre for Studies on Human Stress)